Learning Market Making with Closing Auctions: Numerical Simulations

-\begin{remark} The neural network structure is intentionally simple to limit computational cost, serving a primarily illustrative purpose.
-We still expect the model to outperform benchmarks on average but with higher variance, given the low penalty parameters and the agent's ability to obtain fictive rewards in the closing auction. \end{remark}

-The numerical simulations consist in training the model over 2{,}000 episodes, before evaluating it on 100 independent episodes.

-\subsection{Benchmark simulations}
+\subsection{Benchmark Simulations}

-We start by simulating the optimal strategies for the Benchmarks in Figure \ref{fig:episode-2000-bm}.
+We start by simulating the optimal strategies for the Benchmarks in Figure \ref{fig:benchmark-anatomy}, which corresponds to the synthetic setting.
 On the top left, we show the evolution of the inventories for both AS and TWAP, on the top right we simulate the continuous phase limit price, on the bottom left the optimal volume submitted during the continuous phase, and on the bottom right we show the optimal slope $K_t$ during the auction.
 Note that the TWAP fails to liquidate all the inventory before the auction starts unlike the AS strategy explaining the difference of order executed in the auction between these two benchmarks.

-\subsection{Rough Heston model for the mid price: generative data approach}
+\subsection{Rough Heston Model for the Mid Price: Generative Data Approach}

 In this section, we generate data from the rough-Heston model.
 We consider a trading session with a 2 minute continuous phase, followed by a 30 second closing auction.